splunk/stef/stef-spec/specification.md

 All values that are different in this instance are then written to the value child column.
 Nothing is written to the key child column.

+Value-only encoding can be used if the number of key-value pairs in the MultiMap is less than or equal to 62.
+If the MultiMap has more than 62 key-value pairs then [Full MultiMap Encoding](#full-multimap-encoding) is always used even if the MultiMap has the same keys as the previous instance.

 ### String Codec